Jean Schmidt: 2005

-A month before the election the inspector general of the Ohio General Assembly announced he was investigating three legislators for accepting gifts and failing to report them.
-Schmidt was implicated in this, but could not be investigated because she was no longer a member of the Ohio house.
-(The others were Representatives Jim Raussen of Springdale, Michelle G. Schneider of Madeira, and Diana M. Fessler of New Carlisle.)
+A month before the election, the inspector general of the Ohio General Assembly announced he was investigating three legislators for accepting gifts and failing to report them.
+Schmidt was implicated, but could not be investigated because she was no longer a member of the Ohio house.
 On October 24, 2004, the legislators had accepted dinner at Nicola's Ristorante on Sycamore Street in Cincinnati's Over-the-Rhine neighborhood and Cincinnati Bengals tickets from a lobbyist for pharmaceutical company Chiron.
 Schmidt said she thought her $644 gift was from former Bengals player Boomer Esiason, who was, like Chiron, interested in cystic fibrosis.
 Schmidt repaid the lobbyist for the cost of the entertainment.
-Her spokesman told The Columbus Dispatch "Jean specifically asked if this was a reportable gift.
-We immediately corrected it by paying the full price of the tickets."
-Her former colleague Raussen blamed the lobbyist.
-"Here we have a lobbyist who was extremely sloppy."

 Hackett hammered on Schmidt's ethics.
 When she denied she knew or ever met Thomas Noe, at the center of the Coingate investment scandal at the Ohio Bureau of Workers' Compensation, Hackett produced minutes from a meeting of the Ohio Board of Regents that showed Schmidt had indeed met with Noe, once a regent.
 On July 29, the Toledo Blade reported on a 2001 e-mail from Taft's assistant Jon Allison complaining Schmidt was "bugging" him about setting up an Internet lottery for Cincinnati businessman Roger Ach, who gave her a $1,000 contribution the next year.
 Schmidt spokesman Fritz Wenzel said the candidate did not recall any conversations with the governor about Ach's business.

-The candidates participated in only two debates.
-The first was held on July 7 at Chatfield College in St. Martin in Brown County, moderated by Jack Atherton of WXIX-TV, the Fox Network affiliate in Cincinnati.
-Hackett told the audience his opponent was "a rubber stamp for failed policies" and "if you think America is on the right track and we need more of the same, I'm not your candidate."
+The candidates participated in two debates.
+The first was held on July 7 at Chatfield College in St. Martin in Brown County, moderated by Jack Atherton of WXIX-TV.
 The second debate was held July 26 at the Ohio Valley Career and Technical Center in West Union in Adams County.
-Howard Wilkinson of The Cincinnati Enquirer said Hackett in the second debate was "trying to paint Schmidt as a Taft-Bush robot."
 The two also made joint appearances on WCET-TV's Forum on July 28 and WKRC-TV's Newsmakers on July 31.